Subscription Modal Banner

 Key Features and Benefits

-• Life insurance protection for your child with a coverage of up to five times the educational plan premium
+• Life insurance protection for your child with coverage of up to five times the educational plan premium

 • Option to switch investment plans up to four times a year